ssaberan/PersonalWebsite/README.md

 npm i
 ```

-Build the files for production (not required for running locally)
+Build the files for production (not required for running the dev server)

 ```bash
 npm run build